6UK/Password_Locker/README.md

 ## Documentation

-The project works responsively and had no errors during testing, stores data and displays it with the help of short codes.
+The project works responsively and had no errors during testing, stores data and displays it with the help of short codes

 ---